rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### GET '/dishes'
 - Fetches a list of dishes from the existing dish collection.
-- Return a list of dish objects with id, name, restaurant_id, category_id, price, rating, image_link key:value pairs.
+- Returns a list of dish objects with id, name, restaurant_id, category_id, price, rating, image_link key:value pairs.
 - No arguments required.

 ##### Exmaple request: